List of colonial governors of New Hampshire: Massachusetts governors, 1641–1680

 Mason's widow decided in 1638 to abandon financial support of the colony.
-After shifting for themselves for a time (during which much of the Mason property was appropriated by the colonists), the plantations of New Hampshire agreed in 1641 to join with the Massachusetts Bay Colony.
+After shifting for themselves for a time (during which much of the Mason property was appropriated by the colonists), the plantations of New Hampshire voted in 1641 to join with the Massachusetts Bay Colony and thus were incorporated into Old Norfolk County.
 The towns of New Hampshire sent representatives to the Massachusetts legislature, and were governed by its governors, who were elected annually.
+Many men reached high levels of Massachusetts government, most notably Richard Waldron.